 - ¼ teaspoon red pepper flakes

-- 1 tablespoon light soy sauce (or a gluten-free alternative)
+- 1 teaspoon reduced-sodium soy sauce - or a gluten-free alternative

 - 1 teaspoon sesame oil